Director: Michaela Ann Cameron

 Centralising data.
 Centralising expertise.

-The Female Factory Online is the Parramatta Female Factory’s searchable database and is being constructed throughout 2018.
+The Female Factory Online is the Parramatta Female Factory’s searchable database and is under construction.
 This public history project has two major aims: to centralise data and to centralise expertise for the benefit of the local, national, and international community of academics and the general public alike.